-13.03 ANNUAL VACATION ENTITLEMENTS
+13.03 Annual Vacation Entitlements

-An employee shall EARN his annual vacation entitlement for any calendar year only when he reaches his anniversary, although he may TAKE his annual vacation anytime during that calendar year.
-Annual vacation entitlements with pay shall be as follows:
+An employee shall EARN his annual vacation entitlement for the calendar year.
+He may TAKE his annual vacation anytime during that calendar year, however, should the employee leave his employment from BC Transit during the calendar year, he will repay any vacation taken but not earned on a pro-rated basis.
+Annual vacation entitlements will be credited for the year effective January 1 with pay as follows:

-- (a) Employees who terminate prior to their first anniversary date will receive vacation pay at the rate of 6% of gross earnings less any pay actually received for vacation taken. - (b) Vacation Entitlements
+a) Employees who terminate prior to their first anniversary date will receive vacation pay at the rate of 6% of gross earnings less any pay actually received for vacation taken.

+b) Vacation Entitlements